 DEN: Brøndby**, Midtjylland**

 ESP: Real Sociedad, Real Betis

 FRA: Lyon, Marseille, Monaco**

 ITA: Napoli, Lazio

-Qualifying is much-changed, featuring 27 teams across two rounds: the third qualifying round and play-offs.
-It starts later than previously, in August.
+Qualifying was much-changed, and featured 27 teams across two rounds: the third qualifying round and play-offs.
+It started later than previously, in August.

-Full details of who enters when, and how eliminated clubs transfer to the UEFA Europa Conference League, can be found on the Access List.
+Full details of who entered when, and how eliminated clubs transferred to the UEFA Europa Conference League, can be found on the access List.

 5 & 12 August 2021: Third qualifying round